Waveframe-Labs/Aurora-Workflow-Orchestration/decisions/ADR-0001-flagship-positioning.md

 - Prevents dilution of AWO’s identity as “just documentation of Waveframe.”
 - Case studies remain valuable, but their role is scoped: they validate AWO across domains.
 - Future ADRs (e.g., ADR-0005: Portability Guarantees) will formalize how case studies must log orchestration steps to remain compliant with AWO.

-## References
-- Dialogue Log DL-003 — “Is AWO ad-hoc?”
-(Consensus AI)
-- Dialogue Log DL-004 — “Is this new?”
-(Consensus AI)